bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 If you want to iterate through the properties of an object, you can use the `for/in` loop.

-Note: `for/of` can be used on objects with `Object.entries` property, but it will not pick properties from object's prototype.
+Note: `for/of` can be used on objects with `Object.entries` property, but it will not pick properties from object’s prototype.

 ### for/in